alexanderflorean/BSc-JavSoCoClassifier/bullet_points/design.md

 # Design
+* Chapter overview

-* __Research questions (RQ)(subsection):__
+* __Research questions (RQ)(section):__
+(Will define RQ in introduction of background)
+  * short text on how they are relevant to the work.
+  * How they are used to guide the work
+  * RQ's
     1. Is it possible to map architectural concerns through machine learning?
+    2. Which input is most suitable for creating a classifier?
+    3. How large dataset is needed to create a satisfactory classifier?
+    4. Which of the chosen classifiers is the best one for the task?

+* RQ:1 (subsection)
+  1. Is it possible to map architectural concerns through machine learning?
       * Answ: This will be answered by implementing the model

-  2. How does different input data affect the results?
+* RQ:2 (subsection)
+  2. Which input is most suitable for creating a classifier?
       * Answ: Will experiment with different input by:
         * Keep train size and other parameters static, change only pre-processing settings
         * compare the different metrics to extract conclusions.
           * Metrics: accuracy, precision, recall, f1-score, prediction probability
         * To find the best input, take the methods from above and,
           * compare the inputs against each other.
-        * Will also check which feature representations works the best:
+        * Will also look at feature representation:
           * This is done by comparing the Tf-idf against Bag of words against each other.

-  3. How does different train size affect the results?
+* RQ 3 (subsection)
+  3. How large dataset is needed to create a satisfactory classifier?
     * Answ: We will look at how the metics changes in two cases:
       * Keep all parameters static except percentage/quantity size
         * When we vary the percentage size of the training data
+          * Motivate, why is it relevant to look at the percentage?
         * When we vary the quantity of training files for the dataset
+          * Motivate, why is it relevant to look at the number of files?

+* RQ 4 (subsection)
   4. Which of the chosen classifiers is the best one for the task?
       * what hyperparameters, limitations (not changing hyperparameters throughout the experiment)
-      * Choose the best result from RQ 2, and everything else static
+      * Overall look at previous tests
       * Comparision between metrics, F1 score, accuracy, prediction probabilites.